 You can administer your own memory tests by creating lists and trying to recall them later.
 The lists can be virtually anything — items in a recipe, favorite songs, things you need to do around the house, etc. Write it down and recite it a few times in your head.
 After an hour or two revisit the list and see how many items you can remember.
 If you’re finding this exercise too easy, you can make it more challenging by creating more complex lists.

 You know those times during the day when you pull out a calculator to perform simple calculations, such as calculating a tip or figuring out the total cost of a list of items?
 Stop doing that.
 Instead, do the math in your head when you run into these kinds of situations.
 Relying too much on technology for things we can figure out ourselves is not a good way to keep the mind sharp.

 Learn how to do a new thing — anything!
 Whether it’s learning a new instrument, learning a new language, learning a new sport, or learning how to paint.
 It doesn’t matter what it is as long as it’s something you haven’t done before.
 Make sure it’s something you enjoy because the idea is to stick with it for an extended period of time.
 Studies show that learning something new and complex, and keeping at it long term, is one of the best exercises you can do to improve mental clarity.

 Go Somewhere New

 If budget permits, travel somewhere interesting that you haven’t been before.
 Go on some tours, absorb the culture and everything it has to offer.
 This will challenge the brain by taking it out of its day-to-day environment.
 Afterward, you’ll return with a greater sense of mental clarity.
 Not to mention going somewhere new involves all of the fives senses: sight, sound, taste, smell, and touch.
-Studies have proven that the brain works through association, so the more senses you can incorporate into your mental exercises the better.
+Studies have proven that the brain works through association.
+Therefore, so the more senses you can incorporate into your mental exercises the better.

 Draw a Map